buildbot/buildbot/master/docs/manual/customization.rst

 ~~~~~~~~~~~~~~~~~

 When implementing a :class:`BuildStep` it may be necessary to know about files that are created during the build.
-There are a few slave commands that can be used to find files on the slave and test for the existence (and type) of files and directories.
+There are a few worker commands that can be used to find files on the worker and test for the existence (and type) of files and directories.

-The slave provides the following file-discovery related commands:
+The worker provides the following file-discovery related commands:

-* `stat` calls :func:`os.stat` for a file in the slave's build directory.
+* `stat` calls :func:`os.stat` for a file in the worker's build directory.
   This can be used to check if a known file exists and whether it is a regular file, directory or symbolic link.

-* `listdir` calls :func:`os.listdir` for a directory on the slave.
+* `listdir` calls :func:`os.listdir` for a directory on the worker.
-  It can be used to obtain a list of files that are present in a directory on the slave.
+  It can be used to obtain a list of files that are present in a directory on the worker.

-* `glob` calls :func:`glob.glob` on the slave, with a given shell-style pattern containing wildcards.
+* `glob` calls :func:`glob.glob` on the worker, with a given shell-style pattern containing wildcards.

 For example, we could use stat to check if a given path exists and contains ``*.pyc`` files.
 If the path does not exist (or anything fails) we mark the step as failed; if the path exists but is not a directory, we mark the step as having "warnings".